yazanbaker94/events-app/README.md

 run npm i socket.io
 run npm i socket.io-client

+Run - node queue-server.js
-Run - node caps.js
+Run - node vendor.js
+Run - driver.js
+Run - 1-206-flowers.js
+Run - acme-widgets.js

 You will see the result

 How do I test the app or library?

 Clone repo on your local machine
 Enter terminal, cd into clone.
-Run - node caps.js
+Run - node queue-server.js
 You will see the result